Danny-wills/CRP/README.md

 # The Cloud Resume Challenge Project
 The cloud resume challenge by Forrest brazeal exposes aspiring Cloud Engineers to the career by building fundamental skills and introducing them to tools used in the cloud environment.
 This project helps to showcase technical skills rather than just certifications (which is a requirement for the project).

+The cloud resume challenge is a 16-step outline to deploy a static website using any cloud provider.
+The project fosters self-learning as it doesn’t provide instructions but just a guideline, the challenge really pushed me to make a lot of research, debugging, and implementation as it introduces a lot of new terms such as infrastructure as code, testing, CI/CD which I was totally oblivious to.
+The project makes use of serverless cloud architectures which is the core of the project;